 When we are staying in a hotel room, we must be prepared to get up and take our dog outside first thing in the morning!
 I know that my first stop is the restroom when I wake up-so let’s be considerate of our dogs and throw on some clothes and take them out to do their business as soon as we wake up.
 It is just not fair to wait until we get a cup of coffee, eat breakfast and shower before taking our dogs out in the morning.

 We also shouldn’t leave our pets alone in a hotel room all day!
 Even though we may leave our pets alone in our house all day while we work, it will not be the same in a hotel room.
 Our dog or cat will be more nervous or stressed simply being outside of his regular environment.
+Try a calming treat for when you leave.
 We should make plans to take our pet with us during the day or come back to check on him and take him outside a couple of times during the day.
 Otherwise, we should be prepared to hear from our hotel saying our dog is barking non-stop or return to an accident or chewed comforter that we will have to replace.
 If we don’t want to spend time with our pets on vacation, then why bring them?

 Also, we should be prepared for housekeeping to avoid visiting our room if there is a dog in it!
-They don’t know our sweet, playful, 120 lb German Shepherd from that mean one that growled at them once upon a time…so they probably don’t want to walk into our room alone with him and start messing with things.
+They don’t know our sweet, playful, 120 lb German Shepherd from that mean one that growled at them once upon a time…so they probably don’t want to walk into our room alone with her and start messing with things.
 We should either take our dog out of the room with us during the day or plan to not have our room cleaned daily!

 - Feed pets and allow them to use the restroom a few hours before our trip so the car ride will be more comfortable for everyone.